otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 # Logging and monitoring a user activity on a server with AWS Cloudwatch

-## A solution which monitors at regular intervals and sends the results to AWS Cloudwatch the following:
+## Let's assume we want to monitor a user 'Transmogrifier' and his activity at regular intervals and send the results to AWS Cloudwatch, including:

 - Processes currently running on the machine launched by a user called "transmogrifier".
 - Contents of the Transmogrified/ folder.